-Not An Unmet Transit Need Unmet Transit Need that is not Reasonable to Meet at this time Unmet Transit Need that is Reasonable to Meet Workers and other riders need expanded SmaRT Ride service to connect to the College Greens light rail station since bus serve was discontinued east of Power Inn.
-The College Gr currently SmaF The RT Route 106 which only operates on a peak schedule inbound & outbound and makes it difficult to access necessary trips, grocery store, etc. There are mult location that w This is not an u SRTD (incl. portions of Unincorporated Sacramento County) Promote multicounty partnership service between Hazel LRT and Sierra College (SacRT and PCT) using the successful partnership between YCTD and SacRT for Causeway Connection hourly service as an example.
-Operational co process, and a departments.
-This is not an u SRTD (incl. portions of Unincorporated Sacramento County) Two potentially good Connect Card purchase locations are the "Sac State Downtown" campus and the Sacramento State Main Campus too, if they aren't doing it already.
-Operational co process, and an departments.
-This is not an u SacRT and YCTD that cooperate in operating the "Causeway Connection" Route 138, and need to be on the same page with regards to operating the "Causeway Connection" on Dr. Martin Luther King Day and Presidents' Day.
+- Judiumonto Jounty Jimit уфронал о Not An Unmet Transit Need Unmet Transit Need that is not Reasonable to Meet at this time Unmet Transit Need that is Reasonable to Meet Comments Workers and other riders need expanded SmaRT Ride service to connect to the College Greens light rail station since bus serve was discontinued east of Power Inn.
+The College Greens light rail station currently has light rail service, and there is currently SmaRT Ride microtransit service east of Power Inn.
+The RT Route 106 which only operates on a peak schedule inbound & outbound and makes it difficult to access necessary trips, grocery store, etc. There are multiple other bus routes within walking distance of this commenter's location that will allow access to multiple destinations, including grocery stores.
+This is not an unmet transit need.
+SRTD (incl. portions of Unincorporated Sacramento County) Promote multicounty partnership service between Hazel LRT and Sierra College (SacRT and PCT) using the successful partnership between YCTD and SacRT for Causeway Connection hourly service as an example.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.
+SRTD (incl. portions of Unincorporated Sacramento County) Two potentially good Connect Card purchase locations are the "Sac State Downtown" campus and the Sacramento State Main Campus too, if they aren't doing it already.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.
+SacRT and YCTD that cooperate in operating the "Causeway Connection" Route 138, and need to be on the same page with regards to operating the "Causeway Connection" on Dr. Martin Luther King Day and Presidents' Day.
 Preferably operating on both days as regular weekday service.
-Operational co process, and an departments.
-This is not an u Kaiser hospital on Morse Ave. will be moving to the railyards and service directly to the hospital will be needed.
-Operational co process, and an departments.
-This is not an u ultiple other bus routes within walking distance of this commenter's t will allow access to multiple destinations, including grocery stores.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.
+Kaiser hospital on Morse Ave. will be moving to the railyards and service directly to the hospital will be needed.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.